Birth of a Nation

 This spring in the exhibit “Thomas Nast: Unknown Works and American Icons” Macculloch Hall Historical Museum showcases an important collection of rarely exhibited, virtually unknown works by the man whose art defined many of America’s most popular icons: Santa Claus, Uncle Sam, the Democratic Donkey and the Republican Elephant.
 Previously unpublished oil paintings and watercolors, rarely seen pencil sketches, pen and ink drawings, and original architectural elements from the artist’s home are among the objects presented in the exhibition.

-On the eve of the Chinese Exclusion Act’s passage, Nast drew this smaller cartoon, clearly illustrating the hypocrisy and irony of one immigrant, an Irish man, commenting that the Chinese must go.
+On the eve of the Chinese Exclusion Act’s passage, Nast drew this smaller cartoon, clearly illustrating the hypocrisy and irony of one immigrant, an Irishman, commenting that another immigrant, the Chinese, must go.

 The dapper clothes of the Irishman do not erase the crudeness of his face.
 Not simply “brutish” Nast draws the speaker as a fully formed ape.
-Nast reminds readers he is an “adopted citizen” and while his station as an immigrant has advanced to that of a business owner, he is willing to pay the price to get rid of the Chinese.
+Nast reminds readers that this man is an “adopted citizen” and while his station as an immigrant has advanced to that of a business owner, he has risen to a place where he is more than willing to pay the price to get rid of the Chinese.

-The Irishman is more than happy to pass off the Chinese problem to the British.
-Because of this unreasonable, hypocritical prejudice, Nast points out, John Bull, not Uncle Sam will benefit from the economical benefit derived from Chinese labor.
+The Irishman is more than pleased to pass off the Chinese problem to the British.
+Because of this unreasonable, hypocritical prejudice, Nast points out, that the UK’s John Bull and not Uncle Sam will benefit from the economical benefit derived from Chinese labor.

-The Irishman’s pose is unique and suggest delight.
+The Irishman’s pose is unique and suggests delight — a playful confidence.
 His knees are bent and pursed together, set to leap or dance.
 His right arm is extended and holds a baton.
-The left hand lands on the shoulder of Uncle Sam, suggesting the power of familiarity.
+The left hand lands on the shoulder of Uncle Sam, implies he possesses the power of familiarity.

 Nast draws Uncle Sam as a lanky and stern American Eagle.
 His gaze is steely and down turned.
 This Uncle Sam is not fatherly.
 He displays no joy.
 With his hands folded behind his back, a position they would be in if his hands were tied.
 He is deep in thought, but it is unclear how he feels about the Irishman or this turn of event.
 America’s wealth, shown as bags of gold are leaving the country along with the Chinese.
 That England is now the sanctuary for the oppressed must rankle.